BDC Hamburger Icon

 Open row

 While some MLMs are legitimate operations, many veer toward the realm of pyramid schemes.
-We’ll explore how MLMs operate, their pros and cons, and how to tell if you’re dealing with an aboveboard direct-sales operation or a predatory scam.
+We’ll explore how MLMs operate, their pros and cons, and how to tell if you’re dealing with an above-board direct-sales business or a predatory scam.

 What is an MLM?

-MLMs are legal businesses that focus on direct marketing, home-business franchising, network marketing, affiliate marketing or direct sales operations.
-Most MLMs recruit independent sales representatives to sell products directly to consumers rather than selling their items in a retail store.
+MLMs are legal businesses focusing on direct marketing, home-business franchising, network marketing, affiliate marketing, or direct sales operations.
+Most MLMs recruit independent sales representatives to sell products directly to consumers instead of selling them in a retail store.
 These sales reps, or distributors, make money when they sell products; they also receive commissions from products sold by people they recruit to the operation (their “downline”).

 What’s the difference between an MLM and a pyramid scheme?